Japan's security fears grow as neighbours build up arms

 Recently, however, Abe has renewed a call for a bilateral summit with Chinese President Xi Jinping.
 The two governments are trying to arrange a summit on the sidelines of a Pacific Rim conference in Beijing in November, the Nikkei newspaper said on Monday.

-The ministry's report described China's action in maritime disputes as "high-handed" and called on China to observe international norms.
+The ministry's report described China's action in maritime disputes with other countries as "high-handed" and called on China to observe international norms.

 In November, China launched an air defence identification zone covering a swath of the East China Sea, including the disputed isles, and warned it would take "defensive emergency measures" against aircraft that failed to identify themselves.